juanjfndz/Math-Manim-Examples/ODEScene/README.md

 ## Credits

-This example is based on the tutorial on solving first-order ODEs using the method of integrating factors on [math24.net](https://math24.net/first-order-linear-differential-equations-method-of-integrating-factors.html).
+This example is based on the tutorial on solving first-order ODEs.